R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 This creates a new task that can be invoked using Gradle to halt the build after generating materials that need to
 be signed by an external signing process.
-After the material has been signed the build can be resumed.
+After the material has been signed, the build can be resumed.

 ### Configure the _enclave_ module